-Renfrewshire is home to many fantastic businesses – of all sizes and kinds – and we can all support them by spending local.
+Renfrewshire is home to many fantastic businesses – and we can all support them by spending local.

 Around 65p from every pound spent locally stays local – so by picking up that coffee, stopping off for lunch or buying that gift you can do your bit to support the local community and its businesses.